waveform80/pisense/docs/development.rst

-cloning the GitHub repository and then use the "develop" target of the Makefile which will install the package as a link to the cloned repository allowing in-place development (it also builds a tags file for use with vim/emacs with Exuberant’s ctags utility).
+cloning the GitHub repository and then use the "develop" target of the Makefile which will install the package as a link to the cloned repository allowing in-place development (it also builds a tags file for use with vim/emacs with Exuberant’s ctags utility, and links the Sense HAT's customized RTIMULib into your virtual environment).
 The following example demonstrates this method within a virtual Python environment:

 .. code-block:: console